opencomputeproject/OCP-HM-MegaRAC_Community_Edition/README.md

-# OCP AMI's OpenBMC
+# "OpenEdition" : AMI's OpenBMC
 An improved source tree based on openbmc-LF fully managed and maintained by AMI and contributed to OCP

-The OCP AMI's Openbmc project is forked from OpenBMC Linux distribution to support BMC functionality in OCP compliant platforms.
+The AMI's OpenEdition project is forked from OpenBMC Linux distribution to support BMC functionality in OCP compliant platforms.
 It includes platform specific features and out-of-band remote management.

 Project uses same technologies as used by openbmc LF